dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * automatic module (AM) - simple jar loaded from `--module-path`, name of the module is the name of the jar itself, hyphens converted into dots and version is removed so `mysql-java-connector-1.2.3.jar` => `mysql.java.connector`.
 You can also set it explicitly by adding to `MANIFEST.MF` => `Automatic-Module-Name: <module name>`.
 All packages are both exported/opened of, and it can read all exported packages of all modules loaded with `--module-path`.
 * unnamed module (UM) - simple jar(or modular jar) loaded from `--class-path`.
 The type of jar is not important, you can load from classpath both regular jar and modular jar.
 If you load modular jar, its `module-info.java` would be ignored, and it would behave just like regular jar file.
 Classes of UM can read all exported packages of all modules loaded from `--module-path`, yet because UM doesn't have a name, no module can use its packages.
 Access rules:
 * NM can have access all types from AM, but should require it in it's `module-info.java` file by its name, and exported/opened packages from other NM
 * AM can access: only exported packages from NM, and all packages from other AM, [all packages from UM](/code/modular/script.sh) - here `calculator.jar` which loaded as AM, is accessing class from `printer.jar` which is loaded as UN.cd
   * AM implicitly exports all of its types
 * UM can access all types from both NM and AM, and all packages from other UM
+  * yet it true only for custom modules, if your UM try to access platform modules like `java.base` it can only access exported/opened packages
   * just like AM, UM implicitly exports all of its types
 * If same type (same fully qualified name) declared in both named & unnamed module:
   * type from named module is used and type from unnamed module ignored